 The ‘Confederal Republic of Koryo’

 How reunification in Korea might be achieved depends on who you talk to.
 The North certainly have their own view on the matter, which would involve establishing something called the ‘Confederal Republic of Koryo’, with both countries retaining their own political systems.
 This is not dissimilar to the ‘one country, two systems’ policy between China and Hong Kong.
 Given recent developments, you’d be forgiven for thinking that this is not without its drawbacks.
+See our own detailed blog on the Confederal Republic of Koryo.

-The ‘Germany Model’
+The ‘German Model’

 Of course the most touted scenario (particularly from right-wing thinkers) is the Germany model, whereby the capitalist South incorporates the socialist North.
 This ignores a lot of factors, such as the wealth disparity being 20-1 with the Koreas as opposed to 4-1 with two Germanies.
 Also, even after 30 years unified, there are still many scars yet to heal, and a lot of East Germans still bear nostalgia for the old German Democratic Republic (DDR).